across the world

 The future of Accountants will certainly include consulting; the better an accountant at consulting the precise advice to the customers from the right AI data the better the career of that accountant will become.

-Therefore, If you are the type of accountant who can become highly proficient in analyzing the data produced by AI and taking action in minimum possible time, you are not going to replace, unless organizations will not have any option.
+Therefore, If you are the type of accountant who can become highly proficient in analyzing the data produced by AI and taking action in the minimum possible time, the question “Will AI replace accountants?” shouldn’t bother you unless organizations have any option.

 3. Dan Bailey, President of WikiLawn